MicrosoftDocs/azure-devops-docs/docs/cross-service/manage-change.md

 ## Where does change arise?

-Very briefly, for the purposes of this article, valid changes can occur from a number of areas:
+Very briefly, valid changes can occur from a number of areas:

 - Business needs and customer needs change
 - New priorities arise
 - Feature requirements change as new information arises
-- Resources change, organizations change
+- Resources change and organizations change
 - New dependencies are discovered
+- Development or testing takes longer than expected.

-### Minimize these types of changes
+## Minimize changes that are avoidable

-Less valid changes that can occur and contribute to scope creep include the following.
-Many of these types of changes arise when an Agile culture hasn't been completely adopted.
+Less valid changes that can occur and contribute to scope creep include the following items.
+Many of these types of changes arise when a team is new to Agile methods and may not have completely adopted an Agile culture.

 - A team member is unclear on a requirement, project scope, or acceptance criteria
 - A team member is focused on developing what they believe to be best rather than what is required
 - One or more team members make decisions without communicating with others